STOP ANIMAL CRUELTY

 WHO WE ARE

-Stop Animal Cruelty is an all-volunteer, 501 (c) (3) non profit animal welfare group that works tirelessly rescuing pets from the high-kill city shelter in Malvern, Arkansas.
-We also rescue abused, abandoned, neglected and owner surrendered pets in both Hot Spring & Garland Counties.
+Stop Animal Cruelty is an all-volunteer, 501 (c) (3) non profit animal welfare group that works tirelessly rescuing abused, abandoned, neglected and owner surrendered pets in both Hot Spring & Garland Counties.
 We re-home as many of them as possible ourselves but in order to allow our rescues a broader chance at adoption, everyday we reach out to dozens of SAC rescue partners around the country with photos and detailed proﬁles of pets who are candidates for partner placement.
 All rescue partners are "no kill" rescue groups with similar adoption procedures.
-We are very thankful that since late 2011, not one treatable pet has lost its life in the Malvern shelter due to the tireless efforts and awesome dedication of the volunteers at Stop Animal Cruelty.
 For SAC volunteers, rescuing is a way of life it's not just a trend.
 It is not just the right thing to do it's who we are.

-Stop Animal Cruelty amazingly rescued, re-homed or assisted in the re-homing of 872 pets and provided over 300 people with assistance in 2018.
+Stop Animal Cruelty amazingly rescued, re-homed or assisted in the re-homing of 1,283 pets and provided 363 people with assistance in 2020.
 All of which was accomplished by volunteers and with volunteer foster homes.
 Most people are surprised to hear we only have foster homes and no shelter.
 People often confuse us with the local “Humane Society” or “Animal Control” however they are different organizations entirely.
 Stop Animal Cruelty is the premier animal welfare organization in our area.
 We are a “No Kill” organization as we never have a healthy or treatable pet euthanized.
 Our program isn't limited to just healthy animals, particular breeds or the highly adoptable.
 We are proud to be an all-volunteer organization where our donations directly benefit our rescued pets as we do not pay people to provide care for our pets nor to operate our thrift store.
 Thankfully there is no shelter facility with large overhead costs to cover.